 In early operations, USAAF Marauders were painted in standard olive drab and gray colors, but as the Allies gained air superiority, B-26s were generally left in natural metal finish.
 Camouflage came back in the last months of the war, however, since they were operated off forward airfields that were sometimes targeted by Luftwaffe air strikes.

-The RAF had the same initial reservations about the "Martin Murderer" as the USAAF and went through a similar learning curve before putting it to good use.
+The RAF had the same initial reservations about the "Martin Murderer" as the USAAF, and went through a similar learning curve before putting it to good use.
 Most RAF Marauders were used in North Africa and the Middle East, initially replacing Blenheims.
-That must have been a mixed blessing to Blenheim crews: the Blenheim was docile but suicidally vulnerable in combat, while the Marauder was unforgiving but could take the heat and dish it out as well.
+That must have been a mixed blessing to Blenheim crews: the Blenheim was docile but suicidally vulnerable in combat, while the Marauder was unforgiving, but could take the heat and dish out punishment as well.

 * One of the original B-26s was converted to test a wing de-icing system driven by engine bleed air.
 It was designated the "XB-26D" and was strictly experimental.
 A "B-26E" was considered, involving a stripped-down Marauder with weight reduced by 900 kilograms (2,000 pounds) and the dorsal turret moved forward, but none were built.